The Friulian village of Venzone stands on the Tagliamento river, near Udine, emerging as a gem of rare beauty in the wonderful alpine landscape.

-Since 500 B.C., the age of the Celts, Venzone represented an important site thanks to its strategic position as an obligatory passage towards the north; later the Romans made it one of their control posts along the route of the Via Julia Augusta, which from the site of Aquileia led to what is now central Austria.
-However, the first and proper urban center dates back to the Carolingian domination, 923 AD.
+Later, the Romans made it their defensive and control post along the route of the Via Julia Augusta, which from the very important site of Aquileia led to what is now central Austria.
+However, the first real urban center dates back to a much more distant era, during the Carolingian domination in 923 AD.

 The mummies of Venzone

-The Pumpkin Festival of Venzone is held on the fourth weekend of October every year since 1991 and it is one of the most important pumpkin festivals in Italy.
-As if by magic, the historical center of the small medieval village comes alive thanks to musicians, jugglers, fire-eaters, noblewomen and knights and is set up in every corner with pumpkins of every kind.
-At the event it is possible to taste pumpkin dishes and take part in the contest for the longest and the heaviest pumpkin.
-The event has been postponed to October 22-23, 2022.
+The Pumpkin Festival in Venzone is held on the fourth weekend of October and it is one of the most important pumpkin festivals in Italy.
+As if by magic, the historic center of the medieval village comes alive thanks to musicians, jugglers, fire-eaters, princesses and knights and sets up everywhere with pumpkins of all kinds.